 Everything in my life from the outside in looked amazing.
-My friends, family, and colleagues in the industry thought I was the example of “success”.
-I owned 3 separate companies, the world’s best family, amazing business partners in 2 of my businesses, great customers, and felt I could do anything I set my mind to.
+My friends, family, and colleagues in the industry thought I was an example of “success.”
+I owned 3 separate companies, the world’s best family, amazing business partners in 2 of my businesses, and great customers, and felt I could do anything I set my mind to.

 The only problem was… I was overwhelmed and unhappy.

 In this blog post, I’m going to walk through how I fell into the “too many great opportunities” trap, how it nearly crushed my entrepreneurial and life dreams, and how the advice of a pumpkin farmer changed my perspective on business and life.